StephanieGeraAmil/Another-Weather-App/README.md

-Just another weather app, made for play with API calls
+Just another weather app, made for play with API calls, Context API and React-Router